learn-co-curriculum/careers-personal-website-portfolio/README.md

 ## Include Personal Touches

 Consider what you can include to truly personalize your visitors’ experience, so they can begin to connect with you in meaningful ways.
-Some ideas include including your personal bucket list, recent noteworthy accomplishments, a reading list of great books you recommend, your top-10 list of favorite meetups, adding pages for personal appearances such as “Speaking” and “Media” which help identify you as a thought leader and expert in your domain.
+Some ideas include your personal bucket list, recent noteworthy accomplishments, a reading list of great books you recommend, your top-10 list of favorite meetups, adding pages for personal appearances such as “Speaking” and “Media” which help identify you as a thought leader and expert in your domain.
 Also consider features like fun, personalized & attention-getting dialogue boxes, links to outside resources you like, or a fun professional title for yourself (“Indefatigable Problem Solver”).
 You could also include additional languages you speak, and have an on-site translator in that language.

 ## Promote Your Site!